-The land use maps and policies are referred to by elected and appointed officials when making decisions regarding zoning, annexation, budgeting, and major public facilities expenditures.
+The future land use maps and policies are referred to by elected and appointed officials when making decisions regarding zoning, annexation, budgeting, and major public facilities expenditures.

-Land uses and development forms are defined and categorized with the appropriate zoning classification.
+Future land uses and development forms are defined and categorized with the appropriate zoning classification.
 Fort Worth's zoning districts promote a desirable development pattern while discouraging incompatible land uses.